 Although the deck is meant for large coil builds, regular coil builds still worked well for me.
 I installed large alien coils, staggered fused claptons and regular round wire builds on this build deck.

 Although the aliens and claptons obviously produced better flavor and clouds, the round wire build still performed great.
-The round wire would of definitely produced better flavor in a smaller, less open build deck, but it wasn’t bad at all.
+The round wire would have definitely produced better flavor in a smaller, less open build deck, but it wasn’t bad at all.